 - Default to

-, always check each level before proceeding to the next to avoidTypeError
+user.settings.theme.color, always check each level before proceeding to the next to avoidTypeErrors.

 FAQs